Co-author: Ellie McLachlan

 Advantages of life insurance through super

-There are a number of potential advantages to holding life insurance through your super fund, including the following.
+There are a number of potential advantages to holding life insurance through your super fund.

 No medical examinations are needed for (most) superannuation life insurance